Andrew's Station, Los Angeles County, California

 More information on Andrew's Station can be on the SCVHistory website here.

-Here are two 1877 photos by Carlton Watkins pasted together by me.
-Andrew's Station is in the left distance.
-A little depot for the siding is at the right, next to the railroad tracks.
+Here are two 1877 photos by Carlton Watkins (taken in June or July) pasted together by me.
+Andrew's Station is in the center left distance.
+A little depot for the siding is in the right foreground, next to the railroad tracks.
 The site for the refinery is out of view towards the upper right.
-Both photos were made into separate stereo cards and both were titled "Andrews Station, S.P.R.R.".
-That is why the little depot in the right photo is often called Andrew's Station, which it wasn't.
-In the future it would be called Elayon.
+The photos were evidently never released pasted together (at least I never found one where they were).
+The two separate prints each had the title of "Andrews Station, S.P.R.R.".
+That is why the little depot on the right is often called Andrew's Station, which it wasn't.
+In the future, this siding and depot would be called Elayon.
 View towards the northeast.

-Actually, Standard Oil did have an Andrew's Depot, but it was built after Andrew's Station was gone closer to the oil tanks on the hill.
-They were being used for storage by Standard Oil.
-Here is a map showing the depot at the end of a 1000 foot spur line from the main railroad track.
-A close-up of the depot and oil house is shown.
+Apparently Standard Oil did have an Andrew's Depot on the spur line, but it was built after Andrew's Station was gone.
+I'm not sure when the spur line was built.
+There were still large oil tanks on the hill above the old refiney that were being used for storage by Standard Oil.
+Here is a map showing the depot at the end of the 1000 foot spur line from the main railroad track.
+A close-up of the depot and oil house is also shown.
 The spur was still being used until about 1943 (Don Ball, personal communication).
 According to Ripley ("The San Fernando Pass and the Pioneer Traffic that Went over It", Historical Society of Southern California, June 1948), the spur was removed in 1948.
 (Map is from the Map and Drawing Collection of the California State Railroad Museum Library.)

 Here is an aerial view from 1930 showing the site of Andrew's Station, the Pioneer Oil Refinery, and the spur line to Andrews Depot.
 The street names are modern.
 (Photo from the FrameFinder website of the University of Santa Barbara.)